 The SPIRE Project is the largest healthcare infrastructure project ever undertaken by the ACT Government.
 Together with several other health infrastructure projects underway across Canberra, the SPIRE Project will help meet the increasing demand for complex healthcare services required by the ACT’s growing population.

 The SPIRE Project will deliver a modern, purpose-built and state-of-the-art emergency, surgical and critical healthcare facility on the Canberra Hospital campus.
 The new facility will ensure the healthcare needs of our growing and ageing community and region are met today and for the decades ahead.

-Features of the new SPIRE Project
+Benefits of the new SPIRE Project

 The remaining features and benefits are seen below: